heptarch/heptarch.github.io/drafts/demon.md

   </p>

 *1863.* The study overlooks the gentle slopes of Kilspindie glen.
-A man leans on a chestnut bureau, with a hymnary, some notes in Gaelic, and a lump of amygdule with sparkles with calcite.
+A man leans on a chestnut bureau: a hymnary, some notes in Gaelic, a lump of amygdule, sparkling with calcite.
+His eyes are kind.
  "Child, what should you like to do?"

 <p align="center">
   ⁂